POSITION IDENTIFICATION

 4. Ensures that printed materials reflect quality and excellence in printing and promote a positive image of the University by informing customers of established printing policies and enforcing University policies regarding printed materials, such as identity standards and EEO language, and use of the University logo in all promotional materials and communications.

-5. Manages the daily operations of printing services, including Copy This, by coordinating and directing the various functions of printing operations including graphic arts, photocopy, digital press, and bindery to achieve quality printing in a timely, efficient, and cost-effective manner, assigning printing jobs to appropriate personnel, and reviewing and evaluating monthly operational statements and production and inventory reports.
+5. Oversees the daily operations of printing services, including Copy This, by coordinating the various functions of printing operations including graphic arts, photocopy, digital press, and bindery to achieve quality printing in a timely, efficient, and cost-effective manner, assigning printing jobs to appropriate personnel, and reviewing and evaluating monthly operational statements and production and inventory reports.

-6. Prevents institutional liability and the potential loss of its authority to operate an independent mail service by ensuring that the University's mail service complies with federal postal rules and regulations in the receipt, handling and distribution of all classes of mail.
+6. Ensures that the University's mail service complies with federal postal rules and regulations in the receipt, handling and distribution of all classes of mail.

-7. Provides an efficient, prompt, service-oriented mail service for the University campus and community by operating within budget while providing a quality mail service to the University, receiving and distributing incoming United States Postal Service and campus mail, weighing and sending packages and all classes of mail, and collecting outgoing mail for pick-up by the postal service according to Federal Postal Regulations.
+7. Leads and oversees an efficient, prompt, service-oriented mail service for the University campus and community by operating within budget while providing a quality mail service to the University, receiving and distributing incoming United States Postal Service and campus mail, weighing and sending packages and all classes of mail, and collecting outgoing mail for pick-up by the postal service according to Federal Postal Regulations.

 8. Ensures University compliance in the operation of the contract station by providing assistance as required to the Copy Center Supervisor, Assistant Supervisor, and Postal Services Specialist regarding maintaining accurate account records for the sale and purchase of stamps, compiling sales information and preparing required daily reports for the United States Postal Service, and depositing revenues from postage sales with the Postal Service.